JetBrains/mps-coderules/docs/content/example-typechecking.md

 ![](img/ex-typecheck-typecheck-300.png)
 _(the production from `Typecheck` query)_

-Typechecking itself starts with activating of `checkAll()` constraint, triggering  the productions responsible for assigning types to literals, `this` expression, as well as processing type annotations — ensuring that these are built without violating bounds.
+Typechecking itself starts with activating the `checkAll()` constraint, triggering  the productions responsible for assigning types to literals, `this` expression, as well as processing type annotations — ensuring that these are built without violating bounds.

 The rule for variable declaration is quite trivial: the type annotation gets expanded to dataform and assigned to the source location with `typeOf()` constraint.